rob-ng15/PAWSv2/README.md

 ![RAYTRACING Grey](Reference/Graphics/RAY-2.jpg)

 ## SMURFS (DEMO)
 A test of the dual bitmap display to provide the two parallel scrolling layers, transfer to the display by the DMA engine, extracting sections from the bitmap images in memory.
-The sky images  The Smurf theme is played in an SMT thread and uses a user-defined waveform (a 4 layer harmonic sine-wave).
-The smurf sprite uses the PAWSv2 library 32x32 sprites to combine 4 16x16 sprites.
+The sky images are on the tilemaps.
+The Smurf theme is played in an SMT thread and uses a user-defined waveform (a 4 layer harmonic sine-wave).
+The smurf sprite uses the PAWSv2 library 32x32 sprites to combine 4 16x16 sprites, handling reflection and rotation.
 <br>
 ![SPRITES](Reference/Graphics/SMURFS.jpg)